Add your name to the contact list and we’ll send you a note when registration opens.

 Type and Location

-This is a four-week, online (web-based) continuing education course providing 30 hours of instruction.
+This is a eight-week, online (web-based) continuing education course providing 30 hours of instruction.

 This is an online, web-based course.
 There is a schedule of studies and course activities each week.
 You may log on and off the website at any time during the week.